Prompt Rules

 Under AIDR Settings > Model Settings > Format-Preserving Encryption, you can enable Deterministic Format Preserving Encryption (FPE).

-This lets you generate and apply a custom tweak value to use with the FPE redaction method in your AIDR organization.
+You can generate and apply a custom tweak value for the FPE redaction method in your AIDR organization.

-Using a custom tweak ensures that the same original value produces the same encrypted value on every request, making it deterministic.
+A custom tweak ensures deterministic encryption - the same original value produces the same encrypted value on every request.
 If you don't provide a tweak value, the system generates a random string, and the encrypted value differs on each request.

-Whether you use a custom or randomly generated tweak, the API response returns it as part of the fpe_context attribute, which you can use to decrypt and recover the original value.
+Whether you use a custom or randomly generated tweak, the API response includes it in the fpe_context attribute.